James Askew, Parent Governor, Vice Chair of Governors

 Richard Hughes, Co-opted Governor

-After 8 years as a parent at the school, I was keen to remain involved with the school after my children left.
-So in Sept 2016 I moved to the role of co-opted governor, having previously served as a parent governor since 2013.
-I am currently the chair of the Children, Learning and Communications committee.
+Both my children attended Horspath School and after they left I was keen to remain involved with the school.
+In Sept 2016 I moved to the role of co-opted governor, having previously served as a parent governor since 2013.
 I have lived in Horspath for 18 years, and work in the marketing department of a Silicon Valley-based software company.
-I am also a parent governor at Wheatley Park School, where my son is in Year 9.

 I feel very passionately about the education of children and recognise the importance that early experiences have on their development, achievements and happiness.
 I have worked within the education system for over 10 years, as a primary school teacher for 8 years and as a teaching assistant and a support worker for unaccompanied asylum seeker children previous to that.
 I am a mother to a child in reception class and, along with every parent in the school, I want our children to leave Horspath having the best possible experience of primary school.